-Smugglers are beginning to flood the markets with harmful frozen fish illegally brought into the country through land borders, the Federal Government has said.
+Smugglers are beginning to flood the markets with harmful frozen fish illegally brought into the country through land borders, the Federal Government

 According to the government, the smugglers bring in all sorts of frozen fish such as tilapia, red pacus, river bream, pangassius, horse mackerel, sardine, and croaker through the country’s land borders.